mor1/mort-www/_posts/2017-08-28-past-present-future.md

 	topkg distrib
 ```

-...which creates tokens for for accessing the GitHub repo for this project (if
+...which creates tokens for accessing the GitHub repo for this project (if they
-they don't already exist), creates a release tag based on entries in
+don't already exist), creates a release tag based on entries in [`CHANGES.md`],
-[`CHANGES.md`], and then creates the release tarballs (without the edits to
+and then creates the release tarballs (without the edits to [`pkg/pkg.ml`] this
-[`pkg/pkg.ml`] this would also build the docs, but we have none).
+would also build the docs, but we have none).

 ### Publish a release